< Home

 Conclusions:

-The application of SUB represents a valid therapeutic option, whether curative or palliative.
-It also serves as a life-saving treatment in patients already subjected to total cystectomy.
-Patient selection and clear communication with the owner are crucial for proper surgical outcome.
+The application of SUB for both curative and palliative purposes represents a valid therapeutic option.
+It can also serve as a life-saving treatment in patients already subjected to total cystectomy.
+Patient selection and clear communication with the owner are crucial to achieve appropriate surgical outcomes.

 Back to the top of the page ^